logix-tool/logix-type/README.md

-# Logix-Mold - Structuring Your Logix Units
+# logix-type - provider of the LogixType trait and derive macro

-Welcome to `logix-mold`, the dedicated parser for `.logix` files, used by the `logix` crate.
+Welcome to `logix-type`, the dedicated parser for `.logix` files, used by the `logix` crate.
 It aims to be a user readable format that is easy to both read and write.
-This makes `logix-mold` an essential part of the Logix ecosystem.
+This makes `logix-type` an essential part of the Logix ecosystem.

 ## Goals